matheusinit/ml-pdf-miner/README.md

 3. Make the steps for Installation described below

 ## Installation
 To run this project, you will need to have Python installed on your machine.
+The version used is `3.11.8`, so the recommended is to use `3.11.x` versions of Python. **We do not guarantee to work in previous or further versions**.

 ### Virtual Environment Setup
 To ensure a clean and isolated environment for this project, it is recommended to set up a virtual environment using Python's `virtualenv` package.
 Follow these steps to create and activate a virtual environment: